 A minute or so later, I see in my mirror that the guy is behind me and honking his horn.
 As I stop to make the turn into my neighborhood, he jumps out of the car and begins telling me that it is illegal to leave the scene of an accident.
 I tell him that there was no accident, we never made contact.
 He tells me that I am a liar, and then says that he is a Navy Special Warfare police officer at the Navy base, and he is placing me under arrest.
 He tells me to turn around a put my hands behind my back.
 There are a few problems with that statement:

-At any rate, this smells, so I tell him to back up and get back in his car.
+At any rate, this smells, so I ask for ID, which he refuses to produce.
 Right now, the bulk of his car and my NEV are between us, so I just tell him to get back in the car.

 I felt the hairs on my neck raise, and without even realizing that I had made the decision to do so, I drew my J frame from the pocket holster in my front right pocket.
 I held it at the low ready, muzzle pointed at the ground between us.

 His eyes popped out of his head.
 I remember thinking that he looked like a cartoon character.
 He immediately put his hands up and began backing away as he said, “I’m not armed.”
 Then he ran, jumped in his vehicle, and sped away.